This History of Printmaking

 The 15th Century

-The earliest European prints date back to the beginning of the 15th century when woodcut prints were used to make paper playing cards in Germany.
+- Woodcuts: Originally, woodcut prints were used to make paper playing cards in Germany.
 The technique soon passed down to artists, who used it to render bold figures against blank backgrounds.
 As the practice evolved, artists began creating more complicated designs, with architecture and landscapes in the background and elaborate borders.

-Perhaps the most significant contribution to printmaking from the 15th century, Johannes Gutenberg’s printing press revolutionized the art form and the culture.
+- Gutenberg’s printing press: Johannes Gutenberg’s printing press revolutionized the art form and the culture.
 While not the original inventor, Gutenberg perfected the movable type printing press around 1450 and popularized it in Europe.
 His most famous works, the 1,300-page Gutenberg Bibles, were masterful prints that used printed gothic type designed to look like hand calligraphy.

 The 16th Century

-In the early 16th century, printmaking masters emerged.
-The most notable was Albrecht Dürer, a German artist whose travels in Italy let him influence the printmaking world across Europe.
+- Albrecht Dürer: This German artist’s travels in Italy led him to influence the printmaking world across Europe.
 His work brought great detail to his subject matter, including religion, history, folklore, mythology, and portraiture.
 He worked in woodcuts, etchings, drypoints, and metal engravings.

-During the later half of the 16th century, publishing houses and skilled artisans took over the printing world.
+During the latter half of the 16th century, publishing houses and skilled artisans took over the printing world.
 Printed maps became increasingly popular as people began traveling more frequently.
 Publishers would also buy plates from their original artists and print them in massive quantities, sometimes ruining the original plates in the process.

 The 17th Century